dashpay/dash-network-deploy/README.md

 ### Networks definition

-You can use `generate` command in order to create configs for your network:
+Network configuration is stored in the `networks` directory relative to your current path.
+You can maintain multiple different network definitions in the same directory in a flat structure.
+You can use the `generate` command in order to create configs for your network:

 ```bash
 dash-network generate <network_name> <masternode_count>